dey3434/-cs50final/README.md

 ## How to use the Search ##

 Through the navigation bar, press the “Search” button on the top left side of the screen.
-Here, you can look for a specific album to find to find the Peanut Score.
+Here, you can look for a specific album to find the Peanut Score.
 To search, click on the white box that has the placeholder “Search…”.
 This is a temporary placeholder that will not show up in your final search results.
 Type the specific album you are looking for & press the blue “Go!” button.

-Video Link: